 Which technology will succeed, or will both?
 One way to analyze this question is to look at the regulatory and policy hurdles that both technologies will have to overcome in order to operate successfully.

-Maglev might have an advantage over Hyperloop in this regard, as the company has already engaged with federal and state governments on the issue of right of way.
-Its support in Maryland and DC governments seem to signal that Maglev is being considered to replace Amtrak’s aging and slow trains in the Northeast Corridor, which is the biggest passenger train market in the country.
-Acquiring existing rights of way from freight operators or Amtrak would be the most efficient way for Maglev to construct a new track, and less intrusive than burying a tunnel underground.
+Maglev might have an advantage over Hyperloop in this regard, as the company has already engaged with federal and state governments on the issue of right-of-way.
+Its support in Maryland and D.C. governments seems to signal that Maglev is being considered to replace Amtrak’s aging and slow trains in the Northeast Corridor, which is the biggest passenger train market in the country.
+Acquiring existing rights-of-way from freight operators or Amtrak would be the most efficient way for Maglev to construct a new track and less intrusive than burying a tunnel underground.

 Real Estate Investments